Table of Contents

-A refrigerant leak is one of the most common reasons your air conditioner might be blowing hot air.
+A refrigerant leak is one of the most common causes of AC blowing hot air.
 Refrigerant is the chemical that cools the air inside your AC unit.
 If there’s a leak, the AC cannot cool the air effectively, leading to warm air blowing out.
 This issue not only reduces the efficiency of your AC but can also increase your energy bills as the unit works harder to achieve the desired temperature.
 Furthermore, refrigerant leaks can sometimes be harmful to the environment due to the release of chemicals.

 Identifying a Refrigerant Leak